-Almost all customers who shop at a kiosk have not come for that very purpose.
+Almost all customers who shop at a Retail kiosk have not come for that very purpose.
 They’re there to buy something else and happen to chance upon your store.
 What can you offer this impulsive buyer who is often in a hurry and probably tired after all the shopping?
 Variety, of course, and a good dose of interaction.
 Here are a few things that can prompt a casual shopper to actually buy from you:

 - A unique product that they haven’t seen elsewhere